Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 You also can't go wrong with a flavorful jus or horseradish cream to cut through the richness of the smoked ribeye roast.

-On the side you can serve roasted asparagus or brussel sprouts.
+On the side you can serve roasted asparagus or Brussel sprouts.
 You can even cook them on the smoker alongside the roast if you wish.

 Smoked Mashed Potatoes and a glass of spicy Australian Malbec will pair nicely against the garlic and beef.